Khalistan Referendum: Canada

 On 19 September 2022, according to reports, 110,000 people participated in the Khalistan referendum in Brampton.
 The referendum results were not disclosed by SFJ.
 A second referendum was held on 10 September 2023 at the Guru Nanak Sikh Gurdwara in Surrey, British Columbia.
 On 29 October 2023, a third referendum round was held, again in Surrey.
 The group Sikhs For Justice (SFJ) claimed that combined voter count crossed 200,000 (2 lakh).
 On 28 July 2024, a fourth round of referendum was held in Calgary, according to media reports 55,000 people participated in referendum.
-The next referendum to be held in Canada is planned for November 23, 2025, in Ottawa.
+The referendum took place in Ottawa on November 23, 2025, where over 53,000 people voted as per some reports.

 Australia

 On 29 January 2023, the Australian chapter's referendum for Khalistan's independence was held in Federation Square in Melbourne.
-The referendum results were not disclosed by SFJ some sources cited that over 31,000 people participated in referendum.
+The referendum results were not disclosed by SFJ.
+Some sources cited that over 31,000 people participated in referendum.
 The referendum was marred by violence, with two Sikh activists detained after two people were injured in a brawl at a polling station.

 United States

+A line of Seattle referendum voters.

-On 28 January 2024, about 127,000 people cast their ballots in the American phase of Khalistan Referendum held at Civic Center Plaza in San Francisco, California.
-On 31 March 2024, second phase of referendum was held in Sacramento, California. where around 61,000 people participated.
+On 28 January 2024, about 127,000 people cast their ballots at Civic Center Plaza in San Francisco, California.
+On 31 March 2024, a referendum was held in Sacramento, California. where around 61,000 people participated.
 On 23 March 2025, a referendum was held in Los Angeles with over 35,000 Sikhs participating.
-On 17 August 2025, another phase of the referendum took place at the National Mall in Washington DC, where around 16,500 people cast their ballots according to some media sources.
-The next referendum to be held in the United States is planned for March 22, 2026, in Seattle.
+On 17 August 2025, another referendum took place at the National Mall in Washington DC, where around 16,500 people cast their ballots according to some media sources.
+The next referendum to be held in the United States happened in Seattle on 22 March, 2026.
+After that, another referendum was held in Indianapolis on 16 August, 2026.